bananamster/ddos_response/ddos_response_plan.md

 Alternative links/providers |

 ## Post-incident review and improvements
-* Porduce the incidet repoert
-* Include what went well what did not go well
+* Porduce the incidet repoert (Include what went well what did not go well).
 * Outline a list of actions to improve on, assign owners and due dates.
+* Conduct internal post incidet review with internal stakeholders/owners.
+* Distribute copy of the report to the intersted parties (redacted version of the report if nessesary).